golden-expiriensu/aptos-coin/README.md

 ```sh
 aptos move publish
 ```
-If you want to deploy from another private key, set either --private-key or --profile
+If you want to deploy not from default account, set either --private-key or --profile

 Initialize published token